mustafaaokutaan/votingsystem/README.md

 Here's a sample interaction with the voting system:

-Welcome to the Voting System!
+Welcome to the Bosnia Voting System!

 1. Candidate Bakir Izzetbegovic
 2. Candidate Denis Becirovic